St. Mary's Islands

-St. Mary's Islands, also known as Thonsepar, are a set of four small islands in the Arabian Sea, off the coast of Malpe in Udupi, Karnataka, India.
-They are known for their distinctive geological formation of columnar rhyolitic lava (pictured).

-Scientific studies indicate that the basalt of the St. Mary's Islands was formed by sub-aerial subvolcanic activity, because at that time Madagascar was attached to India.
-The rifting of Madagascar took place around 88 million years ago.
+St. Mary's Islands, also locally known as Thonsepar (literally "Coconut Islands") are a set of four small uninhabited islands in the Arabian Sea off the coast of Malpe in Udupi district of the Indian state of Karnataka.
+The islands are known for their distinctive geological formation of columnar rhyolitic lava, and were declared as National Geological Monuments by the Geological Survey of India in 1975.
+Scientific studies indicate that the basalt of the islands was formed by subaerial subvolcanic activity more than 90 million years ago.

-Columnar rhyolite Lava here form one of the four geological monuments in Karnataka state, one of the 34 National Geological Monuments of India declared by the Geological Survey of India in 2016 for their protection, maintenance, promotion and enhancement of geotourism.
-The monument is considered an important site for "Geo Tourism".